Ukulele Happenings at BFUU

 BFUU Choir Practice

 We practice songs for the Worship services, learning melodies, and working on musicality.
-During the first part of the evening, we focus on choir numbers with harmonies.
-From about 8 pm on, we practice the hymns we'll lead on Sunday.
 Everyone is welcome to join in for fellowship and to be able to sing more confidently and joyously on Sundays.
 Please invite your friends and neighbors.
 There's no pressure to sing in the choir on Sundays.
 These gatherings are something BFUU offers as a service to build community.

 BFUU Music Videos